The compass plane and why you need one!

 It is great to have you read my Article on the Compass Plane

 Thank you for reading my article on the Compass plane which I lived with for some years.
 A great tool which you can also own.
 Whether you choose to purchase a used tool or a new one via the links in this page.
 Either way, you will have a great woodworking asset.
+If you want to learn more about hand planes then have a look at my blog on Hand Planes.

 The link in this page send you to Amazon so you can purchase a new compass plane.
 We do receive a small commission which we thank you for your support